 Glyphs employs an elaborate glyph naming scheme with human-readable glyph names.
 This has a lot of advantages.
-Writing feature code becomes much easier with ‘ custom naming’.
-The management of unicode values and some of the OpenType feature code can be automated if you stick to the naming convention.
+Writing feature code becomes much easier with ‘custom naming’.
+The management of Unicode values and some of the OpenType feature code can be automated if you stick to the naming convention.
 That’s a few worries less.
 Read more about glyph names.

 The application tries to re-interpret glyph names when you open a file.
 Perhaps this is not the top entry on your wishlist.
 Go to Glyphs > Preferences > User Settings and check the Keep glyph names from imported files option if you do not want Glyphs to mess with your glyph names.

 One of these things was keeping widths and sidebearings of base glyphs and diacritics in sync.
 Glyphs does that by default, unless you specifically tell it not to do so.
-The same principle applies for the positioning of accents in compound glyphs, which, by default, is done through corresponding anchors in both the base component and the mark component.
+The same principle applies for the positioning of accents in composite glyphs, which, by default, is done through corresponding anchors in both the base component and the mark component.
 Read more about diacritics in Glyphs.

 Depending on how far along in your project you are, this can be either a godsend or a nuisance.
-You can disable it right from the start by checking Disable automatic alignment in imported files in Glyphs > Preferences > User Settings.
+You can disable it right from the start by checking Disable automatic alignment for imported files in Glyphs > Preferences > User Settings.

-Worries be gone!
+Worries be gone

 Okay, we have already covered a few things that need to be mentioned in the ‘no more worries’ category: Unicode values, some feature code, and the syncing of sidebearings.
 Sure enough, there’s much more.
 In fact, Glyphs is designed from the ground up to facilitate or even automate technical decisions as far as possible, allowing you to focus on design questions.
 Of course, this is not the place to mention all features of Glyphs (the handbook is).
 Here are a few highlights anyway.

-Overlaps, yes please!
+Overlaps, yes please